How To Finance a Car From a Private Seller

 Research and Find the Right Car

 Research different models and find the right car for your needs and budget.
 Check the car's history, including any accidents and previous use.
-Ask your insurance company to estimate how much insurance will cost if you add the vehicle to your policy.
+Ask your insurance company to estimate the coverage cost if you add the vehicle to your policy.

 Review the Seller's Documentation

-Buying from a private seller exposes you to scams, whether rolled-back odometers or accidentally buying an unregistered, wrecked or rebuilt car, so this step is crucial when buying from an individual.
+Buying from a private seller exposes you to scams, whether rolled-back odometers or accidentally buying an unregistered, wrecked or rebuilt car.
 You must ensure the seller can provide you with the following:

 - Title: Ensure the seller has the title and it's free of any liens (other "holds" on the title from financial institutions such as lenders for a debt).